-COLUMBIA BANKING SYSTEM ANNOUN - GuruFocus.com
+Columbia Banking System Announ - GuruFocus.com

-Branches are Being Divested to Satisfy U.S. Department of Justice (DOJ) Requirements for Columbia's Pending Merger with Umpqua

-TACOMA, Wash. and DIXON, Calif., Nov.
-7, 2022 /PRNewswire/ -- Columbia Banking System, Inc. (NASDAQ: COLB) ("Columbia"), the parent company of Columbia Bank, today announced that Columbia Bank has entered into a definitive purchase and assumption agreement with First Northern Bank ("First Northern"), a wholly-owned subsidiary of First Northern Community Bancorp (OTCQB: FNRN) to sell three branches in Northern California.
+Columbia Banking System, Inc. (NASDAQ: COLB) (“Columbia”), the parent company of Columbia Bank, today announced that Columbia Bank has entered into a definitive purchase and assumption agreement with First Northern Bank (“First Northern”), a wholly-owned subsidiary of First Northern Community Bancorp (OTCQB: FNRN), to sell three branches in Northern California.

 The branches, along with approximately $128 million of total deposits and approximately $4 million of total loans, are being divested to satisfy commitments to the U.S. Department of Justice (“DOJ”) in connection with Columbia’s pending merger with Umpqua Holdings Corporation (“Umpqua”).
 Post-merger, Columbia Bank will serve the Northern California market through Umpqua Bank branches in the same communities.